AlejandorLazaro/MiniQuest/README.md

 # MiniQuest
 The ant game with a one-screen overworld/dungeon where you must find 4 items to fight four bosses in order to win the ant princess's heart!

+## Updated Version

+This code has been kept as-is, like a time capsule from 2012.
+To see a modern take on this project, see my HaxeFlixel version [here](https://github.com/AlejandorLazaro/MiniQuestHaxe)!

 ## Concept

 This game was originally developed for [Ludum Jam #23](http://ludumdare.com/compo/ludum-dare-23/) with the Theme: __Tiny World__